• HOME

 2) One carry-on bag: Maximum size is usually about 45 linear inches.

-3) One personal item: A backpack works great, or a handbag.
+3) One personal item: A backpack works great, or a shoulder bag.
 Maximum size is generally slightly smaller than carry-onbag allowance.

 Restaurants:

-Generally, you might want to leave a tip of 10% if you are served by waitstaff.
+Generally, you may want to leave a tip of 10-15% if you are served by waitstaff.
 A little less if at a casual establishment, and maybe a little more if the service is really great at a more formal restaurant.
 If you order or pay at the county (in a pub), you don't need to provide a tip.

 Make sure, however, to check the menu to see if service is included.
 If so, no need to leave a tip.